DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Run all the containers.

-Give it time to get certificates, checking `docker logs caddy` as it goes, then visit the urls.
+Give Caddy time to get certificates, checking `docker logs caddy` as it goes, then visit the urls.
 It should lead to the services with https working.

 If something is fucky use `docker logs caddy` to see what is happening.<br>